fineoio/fineo-client/docs/index.md

 When you sign up, you will be given an API Key. **Keep this safe** - it ties all requests back to your tables/data.
 If anyone else gets access to this key, they will be able to see you information.

-## User IAM Credentials
+## Credentials

-Each user is also given a set of credentials (managed through [AWS IAM](https://aws.amazon.com/iam/)).
+When you sign up through the application, you specified an email and password.
+These will be user username and password, respectively, and used for signing all requests to the API.
+This ensures that no one else can masquerade as you.

+Devices are also given 'access' and 'secret' keys that are compliant with the [AWS IAM](https://aws.amazon.com/iam/) style credentials.
 They will look something like this:

 ```
 aws_access_key: AKIBJHP57RXU4RO...
 aws_secret_access_key: 5kZVWNNhf56h4iRC04DyYN3XI5elYO...
 ```

-These credentials are used to authenticate/authorize a specific person to specific action - reading, writing, updating schema, etc.
+These credentials are used to authenticate/authorize a specific device to when making actions - reading, writing, updating schema, etc.

+**All these credentials should be kept in a safe place.**

+# Getting started

+Looking to jump right in?
+Head over to our [getting started] guide.

+[getting started]: /getting-started